 Your PTO needs to earn some money.
 Your group has strong community support.
 You’re not intimidated by planning a large event.
 You can pull together a committed group of volunteers, maybe even 15 or 20 people.
 You can afford to wait several months for the payoff.
 You want to try something more interactive and engaging than a traditional sales fundraiser.
 Are you nodding your head?
-Then an auction might be just the fundraising project for your PTO.
+Then an auction fundraiser might be just the project for your PTO.

 Auctions are fun, exhausting, profitable, complicated, and exciting.
 Unlike a fundraiser supported by a professional fundraising company, an auction requires your PTO to do most of the work on its own.
 But for the right group, the benefits of an auction fundraiser can outweigh the challenges of going it alone.
 Done well, a good auction can be quite rewarding for your group, often more so than other fundraising activities.
 An auction is also a social event that brings together families, friends, staff, and the community at large in mutual support of the PTO and the school.
 For some parent groups, the annual auction gala has become an important tradition, with the event growing in popularity and profit each year.

 The planning for the basic auction gala follows a fairly consistent work plan.
 First you must assemble a strong team of dedicated volunteers.
 Your group then solicits donations, which will become your auction items.
 Fairly early on, you’ll need to make some important decisions about the format of your event.
 For example, will your auction be the only activity at the event, or will you incorporate the auction into a carnival, game night, or something else?
 Will it be held at the school or off-site?
 Will you offer food?
 Will this be an adults-only event?
 Will you charge for tickets?
 Will you offer both silent auction and live auction items?